TungstenLabs/iObfs/README.md

 ```

 Then, if a user has the appropriate `Bridge` lines using one of those tranpsports (and given that you've set `UseBridges 1` appropriately), your app’s Tor should successfully use obfuscated bridges.

+You can see a short version of this in the `example/` directory.
+The README will guide you through a couple of the commits.